ameyer95/antidote-1/aec/README.txt

 In each of the following sections, where appropriate, we describe how to run versions of the experiments at smaller scales.
-For completeness, we have also included the raw output of the verification experiments as they performed on our machines (described later).
+For completeness, we have also included the raw output of the verification experiments as they performed on our machines.

 #### 2.2.1 Test Set Accuracies (Concrete Semantics)